 When danger of frost has passed, uncover strawberry beds and keep them well watered.

 The application of a spring type of lawn fertilizer should perk up the lawn and improve its over-all color and appearance.
 If there is moss growing in the lawn, use spring lawn fertilizer that has the moss-killer included, so you can do both jobs in one easy application.

+As mowing becomes necessary, be certain that the blade is sharp to prevent tearing the grass tips.
+(Did you get the mower tuned up and sharpened back in January when I suggested it????)
+Set the blade on your lawnmower to cut the grass at 2 1/2 inches to avoid scalping.
 (A mulching blade will eliminate the need to rake or bag the clippings, prevent thatch buildup, and the clippings will provide food for the lawn.)

 Caring for Your House Plants